api3dao/oev-orbit-bot-example/README.md

 You can use the
 [OEV network explorer](https://oev.explorer.api3.org/address/0x34f13A5C0AD750d212267bcBc230c87AEFD35CC5?tab=write_contract)
 to call `deposit` with your wallet.
-Be sure to leave some ETH in the wallet as well to cover gas costs for OEV network transactions.
+Be sure to leave some ETH in the wallet as well to cover gas costs for the OEV network transactions.

-7. **Run the Bot:**
+7. **Run the Bot**

 ```sh
 pnpm orbit-bot